 “A hyroo?
 Thought those were extinct…!”

 It occurred to Lupin then, that like the mountain with no name, Uno was familiar.
-There was a story that Pumra read to leaflings during town feasts while the adults were busy.
+There was a story that Pumra read to sproutlings during town feasts while the grown-ups were busy.
 The story was about beings of great height.
 In the early days of the world, they towered above the clouds and spent all their time admiring the passing comets and planets.
 They kept their eyes to the skies, but then one day, a comet landed at their feet and they averted their gaze ground-ward.
 Both began to watch the sandstorms form and dissipate, then, came life.
 Greenery began sprouting from the ground.
 The tall ones observed this change, they watched the green grow and spread.
 They spent so much time looking down, that they began to shrink, to watch the happenings on the ground more closely.
 The tiny things of the world became more important than the big things.
 They became the first growers and sowed life of their own across the Soronan desert.
-They were "the guardians of the world".
+They were “the guardians of the world”.
 Lupin and Mago argued over the story a lot.
-"Foolish stories for fools like you!"
-Mago had said once, "if there was anyone that tall out there we would have seen them."
-Mago wasn't wrong about that.
-There were drawings in the book, sketches of two tall, thin beings.
+“Foolish stories for fools like you!”
+Mago had said once, “if there was anyone that tall out there we would have seen them.”
+Mago wasn’t wrong about that.
+There were drawings in the book, sketches of two tall beings.

-"It's you" Lupin mumbled, eyes fixed on some distant non-existing thing.
+“It’s you…” Lupin mumbled, eyes fixed on some distant non-existing thing.
 The Verido did not believe that tall ones had created the world or its inhabitants, that was due to some other more complex process, but the idea that ageless giants existed was amazing.
 They had the knowledge of centuries.
 Uno reading Verido markings did not seem so far-fetched now, it was not so difficult to imagine that someone long ago had imparted this skill.

 Suddenly Lupin could not draw breath, it was like the air had vanished from the world.
 Nothing in the environment had changed, this was awe.
 Standing in front of this living illogical thing, Lupin found breath again, began to laugh and could not stop.
 Every organ ached with laughter.
 Is this what Volare felt when first gazing upon the Ilk?
 A ridiculous and continuous stream of emotions all contrary to each other?
-The awestruck brain, unable to produce the right sort of reaction due to shock, would flip all the switches on at once and hope for the best.
-"Ah, dry mouth," Lupin mumbled, yet another addition to the growing list of uncontrollable symptoms of being awestruck.
+This awestruck brain, unable to produce the right sort of reaction due to shock, would flip all the switches on at once and hope for the best.
+“Ah, dry mouth,” Lupin mumbled, yet another addition to the growing list of uncontrollable symptoms of being awestruck.

 Uno laughed.
 Kit’s ears perked up at the sound and proceeded to nuzzle its master.
 The laughs died off, but Uno’s face still bore a large smile.
 This reaction did not confirm or deny it.
 Lupin spent the rest of the day watching the ageless giant.
 Uno’s head did not reach the clouds, maybe it would again soon, maybe the happenings at ground level were of more interest?
 This was a pleasing thought.
 Lupin liked to think that such a grand being would rather live down here in the dust.
 Lupin tried to imagine what other great creatures walked this world.
 Uno and Kit had awoken a newfound curiosity in this Verido, who only knew of life on the Ilk.
 Falling off from Vol’s back wasn’t so terrible now, there was so much to do and see out here.